Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Sidereal Vizier.md

 - "desc": "The Vizier has advantage on saving throws against magic and other magical\
     \ effects."
   "name": "Magic Resistance"
-- "desc": "As a member of the Court of Arcadia, the Sidereal Vizier can cast [dominate\
+- "desc": "As a member of the Court of Arcadia, the Sidereal Vizier can cast [[5.
+Mechanics/Spells/Dominate Monster.md|dominate\
-    \ monster](compendium/spells/dominate-monster.md) (DC 17) at will on any fey creature\
+    \ monster]] (DC 17) at will on any fey creature\
     \ or elf."
   "name": "Command Fey"
 "actions":